-- Systems must have an emergency shutdown switch in case of an emergency.
-All of the movable parts included in the system must immediately stop operating if the emergency shutdown switch is pressed. - The design must prevent the system from tipping over at all times, including during an emergency stop. - Measures must be put in place to shield any area with a danger of entangling the arms or legs of people in the vicinity. - · Hot areas and sharp edges must not protrude. - Energy sources utilizing fire or high temperatures are prohibited. - Any laser used in the system must be class 1 or lower. - · Products and parts of robots must not eject anything.
+- Systems must all have an emergency stop switch in case of emergency. - The emergency stop switch must be separate from the switch used to start the system - The emergency stop switch must be installed at a location where it can be safely pressed while the system is in operation, or can be operated remotely. - When initiating an emergency stop remotely, it must be a wired pushbutton emergency stop switch located at a distance of over 1.5m away. - If the emergency stop switch is pressed, all of the movable parts included in the system must immediately stop operating. - The design must prevent the system from tipping over at all times, including during an emergency stop. - Measures must be taken to shield any area with a danger of pinching the arms and legs of people in the vicinity. - Hot areas and sharp edges must not protrude. - Energy sources utilizing fire or high temperatures are not permitted. - · Any laser used in the system must be class 1 or lower. - Products and parts of robots must not inject anything.